rufuspollock-okfn/bibserver/README.rst

     git clone https://github.com/okfn/bibserver
     cd bibserver
-    sudo python setup.py install
+    pip install -e .

     python bibserver/web.py

-You will now find your bibserver at localhost:5000.
+You will now find your bibserver running at localhost:5000.

 Note that this gets the service up and running, but you will probably want to ensure it comes up whenever the server starts, and that there is a web server